Asbjørn Gaarde

-Asbjørn Gaarde Agergaard (born 10 January 2003) is a Danish footballer who plays as a left winger for Danish 1st Division club AC Horsens.
+Asbjørn Gaarde Agergaard (born 10 January 2003) is a Danish footballer who plays as a left winger for FC Skanderborg.

 Career

 Horsens

 Gaarde joined AC Horsens from FC Skanderborg at the age of 16.

 On 19 May 2021, Gaarde was called up for his first professional game.
 Gaarde got his debut a day later, on 20 May 2021, against SønderjyskE in the Danish Superliga.
 Gaarde started on the bench, but replaced James Gomez in the 86th minute.

+Later career

+In 2023, Gaarde returned to FC Skanderborg.